-5.4 Emergency Lighting and Associated Power Source
+5.5 Emergency Lighting and Associated Power Source

 - 1. Emergency lighting must be installed in all facilities. - 2.
 The emergency lighting power supply shall be one or more of the following: - 2.1 Unit based battery back-up units. - 2.2 Centralized UPS power, dedicated for lighting and separate from the control system UPS. - 2.3 An emergency generator. - 3.
 Utilize an emergency generator set to power emergency lighting for mid to large sized facilities, where the facility may require occupancy during a power failure. - 4.
 Where an emergency generator is utilized for emergency lighting: - 4.1 The generator installation shall comply with CSA C282. - 4.2 The emergency power system shall be separated from any non-life-safety loads via a separate transfer switch. - 5.
-Where battery-based emergency lighting is utilized: - 5.1 Minimize the number of batteries utilized for unit-based emergency lighting. - 5.2 All batteries used in the unit shall be sealed maintenance free type, 10-year rated. - 5.3 The units shall have auto-test capability. - 5.4 The size of circuit conductors to remote lamp heads shall be such that the voltage drop does not exceed 5% of the marked output voltage of the unit equipment, or such other voltage drop for which the performance of the unit is certified when connected to remote lamp. - 5.5 Unit emergency lighting equipment and lighting control units, other than remote lamp heads shall not be installed in a wet or corrosive locations. - 6.
+Where battery-based emergency lighting is utilized: - 5.1 Minimize the number of batteries utilized for unit-based emergency lighting. - All batteries used in the unit shall be sealed maintenance free type, 10-year rated.
+Ensure the recommended date for first battery replacement is provided to the City project manager, to allow the required work to be added to City maintenance schedules. - 5.3 The units shall have auto-test capability. - 5.4 The size of circuit conductors to remote lamp heads shall be such that the voltage drop does not exceed 5% of the marked output voltage of the unit equipment, or such other voltage drop for which the performance of the unit is certified when connected to remote lamp. - Unit emergency lighting equipment and lighting control units, other than remote lamp heads shall not be installed in a wet or corrosive locations. - 6.
 Emergency power supply shall have adequate capacity and rating to ensure that all connected equipment can be operated safely when the normal power source fails. - 7.
 Emergency lights shall be arranged so that the failure of any one lamp will not leave the area in total darkness.
 Use double lamp heads. - 8.
-No other appliance or equipment other than for emergency purpose shall be supplied by the emergency power circuit. - 9.
-In the event an emergency generator is utilized to provide emergency lighting, provide additional battery based unit emergency lighting in the following locations: - 9.1 Generator room - 9.2 Major electrical rooms - 9.3 Major control rooms. - Typical emergency lighting application requirements are indicated in Table 5-5.
+No other appliance or equipment other than for emergency purpose shall be supplied by the emergency power circuit.

+- 9. In the event an emergency generator is utilized to provide emergency lighting, provide additional battery based unit emergency lighting in the following locations:

+- 9.1 Generator room

+- 9.2 Major electrical rooms

+- 9.3 Major control rooms.

+- 10. Typical emergency lighting application requirements are indicated in Table 5-5.